String functions in VBA

 The Mid function returns a String containing a specified number of characters from a string.

-FirstWord = Mid("Mid Function Demo", Start:=1, Length:=3) ' Returns "Mid".'
+FirstWord = Mid("Mid Function Demo", Start:=1, Length:=3) ' Returns "Mid".

-LastWord = Mid("Mid Function Demo", Start:=14, Length:=4) ' Returns "Demo".'
+LastWord = Mid("Mid Function Demo", Start:=14, Length:=4) ' Returns "Demo".

 MidWords = Mid("Mid Function Demo", Start:=5) ' Returns "Function Demo".'

-See https://docs.microsoft.com/office/vba/language/reference/user-interface-help/mid-function
+See https://learn.microsoft.com/en-gb/office/vba/language/reference/user-interface-help/mid-function

 The Right function returns a String containing a specified number of characters from the right side of a string.

-MyStr = Right(String:="Hello World", Length:=1) ' Returns "d".'
+str = Right(String:="Hello World", Length:=1) ' Returns "d".

-MyStr = Right(String:=str"Hello World", Length:=6) ' Returns " World".'
+str = Right(String:=str"Hello World", Length:=6) ' Returns " World".

-MyStr = Right(String:="Hello World", Length:=20) ' Returns "Hello World".'
+str = Right(String:="Hello World", Length:=20) ' Returns "Hello World".

-See https://docs.microsoft.com/office/vba/language/reference/user-interface-help/right-function
+See https://learn.microsoft.com/en-gb/office/vba/language/reference/user-interface-help/right-function

 Len - Length of the string